WernerS07/FraudEngine/README.md

 Testing:

-    - To test the Fraud Engine, a .html file is provided in the root folder that includes all the api requests.
+    - To test the Fraud Engine, a api-test.html file is provided in the root folder that includes all the api requests with documentation.
       Included in this is also 2 clients with a user and pass, to test both of the access roles.
-Each endpoint is documented in this file.

 Additional requirements: